lukesleeman/android-bad-booksearch/README.md

 This project is designed to be refactored and cleaned up to enable unit testing, as part of a code lab.

+** The app **

-Android app that leverages the [OpenLibrary API](https://openlibrary.org/developers/api) to search books and display cover images.
+This is an Android app which leverages the [OpenLibrary API](https://openlibrary.org/developers/api) to search books and display cover images.
 It also allows you to recommend books to friends.

 The app is composed of two screens.
 The first screen displays a list of books, in which, each book is described by its title, author and cover photo.
 After a user selects a book from the list, a second screen appears displaying additional details about the book, including the publisher and no. of pages.